modryn-studio/futures_prop_tool/docs/futures_prop_firm_funnel.md

 Two days ago you got matched with {$top_firm}.

-Before you start, here are the 3 rules that kill most evaluations — regardless of which firm you choose:
+Before you start, here are the 3 rules that kill most evaluations (regardless of which firm you choose):

 **1. The Consistency Rule Trap**
 Most firms limit how much you can make on your best day (usually 30-50% of total profit).